You should continue to work from home and should minimise the number of journeys you make where possible.

 Find the latest updates on how train operators are working to keep you moving safely in the West Midlands.

 Find the latest updates on Metro are working to keep you moving safely in the West Midlands.

 As service levels increase make sure you plan your journey before leaving home.

-We are continuing to provide free shuttle services, or services on-demand in some locations, to support hospital staff getting to and from work.
+We are providing free shuttle services, or services on-demand in some locations, to support hospital staff getting to and from work until 11 April 2021.

 Started a new job?